paduagroup/fftool/README.md

 bonds in the files created should be verified.

 It is important that only the material for which bonds are to be established across boudaries is supplied in `.xyz` format.
-For other molecules in the system the initial files should be in `.zmat` or `.mol` formats containing connectivity information.
-This is to avoid spurious bonds between those molecules that happen to be positioned too close to boudaries.
+The initial files for other molecules in the system should be in `.zmat` or `.mol` formats, which containing connectivity information.
+This is to avoid spurious bonds between atoms that happen to be positioned too close to boudaries.

 The `pack.inp` file will likely need manual editing in order to position the atoms of the material precisely.